leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 - account revocation

 ## Chapter 14: Controlling and Monitoring Access
+- permissions
+- rights
+- privileges
 ### Authorization Mechanisms
+- implicit deny
+- access control matrix
+- capability tables
+- constrained interface
+- content-dependent control
+- context-dependent control
+- need to know
+- least privilege
+- separation of duties and responsibilities

+#### Defining requirements with a security policy
+- security policy: document that defines the security requirements for an organization
+  - physical access controls
+  - logical/technical access controls
+  - administrative access controls

 #### RBAC methods
 #### Rule-based access control methods
 #### Mandatory Access Control
 #### Discretionary Access controls
+- discretionary access control: DACs, allows the owner, creator, or data custodian of an object to control and define access to that object. access control is based oon the discretion or decision of the owner
+  - implemented using access control lists (ACLs) on objects

+- nondiscretionary access controls: centrally administered
 ### prevent or mitigate access control attacks

 ## Chapter 15: Security Assessment and Testing